sashafr/DHToolSelector/README.md

   Visit `http://[server IP]:[port number]/admin/` to use the admin interface, and `http://[server IP]:[port number]/tools/` to see the views.

-  If you don't add server's IP, the default urls are `http://localhost:8000/tools/` and `http://localhost:8000/admin/`.

 ## Setting up a deployment server
    To get the application into production, you can serve the project with Apache and mod_wsgi with the following steps.

 * Install Apache2 & mod_wsgi:

   First you'll need to install Apache2 and mod_wsgi:

    `$ sudo apt-get update`